-In an attempt to combat recent inflation through cooling demand, the Bank of Canada and the Federal Reserve have tightened monetary policy through 2022 and 2023 by increasing the overnight lending rate.
-In a rising interest rate environment, the cost of acquisitions, financing and product development, commercialization and marketing rises, which may negatively impact our business, financial condition and results of operations.
+In an attempt to combat inflation through cooling demand, the Bank of Canada and the Federal Reserve may tighten monetary policy by increasing the overnight lending rate.
+If interest rates were to rise as they have in the past, the cost of acquisitions, financing and product development, commercialization and marketing rises, which may negatively impact our business, financial condition and results of operations.

 The rate of inflation impacts the general economic and business environment in which we operate.
 Inflationary pressures experienced domestically and globally, external supply constraints, tight labour markets and strong demand for goods and resources, together with the imposition by governments of higher interest rates or wage and price controls as a means of curbing inflationary increases, puts pressure on our acquisition, financing, operation and labour costs and could negatively impact our business, financial condition and results of operations.
-If inflation and interest rates continue to climb, an economic contraction is possible.
+If inflation and interest rates climb, an economic contraction is possible.
 Higher inflation and the prospect of moderated growth also negatively impacts the debt and equity markets in which we may seek capital, and in turn might impact our ability to obtain capital in the future on favourable terms, or at all.
-There can be no assurances regarding the impact of a significant economic contraction on our business, operations, and financial performance.
+There can be no assurances regarding the impact of a significant economic contraction on our business, and financial performance.